holmes1412/workflow-major/docs/en/about-upstream-1.md

   * dns_ttl_min: The shortest effective time of dns in seconds, and the default value is 3 minutes.
 It is used to decide whether to perform dns again when communication fails and retry.
   * max_fails: the number of [continuous] failures that triggered fusing (Note: each time the communication is successful, the count will be cleared)
   * Weight: weight, the default value is 1, which is only valid for master.
 It is used for Upstream random strategy selection, the larger the weight is, the easier it is to be selected; this parameter is meaningless under other strategies
-  * server_type: master/slave configuration, master by default.
-At any time, the masters in the same group is always at higher priority than other slaves
+  * server_type: main/backup configuration, main by default (server_type=0).
+At any time, the main servers in the same group are always at higher priority than backups
   * group_id: basis for grouping, the default value is -1. -1 means no grouping (free).
-A free slave can be regarded as slave to any master.
-Any slave with group is always at higher priority than any free slave.
+A free backup can be regarded as backup to any main server.
+Any backup with group is always at higher priority than any free backup.

 # About fuse